.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 What should I wear?

 Despite what you may have heard, it does occasionally rain and snow in Sicily, and it's cool on Mount Etna even during the Summer months.
 Apart from this, keep in mind that it's a good idea to wear comfortable shoes because it's inevitable that you'll be doing a lot of walking.
 There are a few other points to keep in mind.
-Italians don't usually wear running or exercise shoes (sneakers) outside the gym; American visitors to Italy are invariably identifiable by the large white sneakers they wear.
+Italian adults don't usually wear white running or exercise shoes (sneakers) outside the gym; American visitors to Italy are often identifiable by the large white sneakers they wear.
 Women should not wear shorts, or even sleeveless blouses, when they enter Italian churches.
 (In Italy, men rarely wear short pants.)
 You may notice that, in general, Italians dress slightly more formally than Americans and North Europeans, though they have some peculiarities of their own which are common enough to represent conformity.
 (Examples are the unchanging style of young men wearing blue blazers with jeans, young women wearing black miniskirts with black stockings, and older widows wearing black.)
-Topless bathing is permitted on Italian beaches, but very few Italian girls go topless on beaches near their homes, reserving this habit for their trips abroad; most of the topless sunbathers in Sicily are foreigners.
+Topless bathing is permitted on Italian beaches, but very few Italian girls go topless on beaches near their homes, reserving this habit for their trips abroad; most of the topless sunbathers in Sicily are foreigners from northern Europe.

 Return to the top of this page.